HSBC Personal Loans review

 - Proof of income.
 Recent pay stubs or bank statements should suffice.

-Start repaying your loan as soon as you can.
-While your first repayment isn’t due until 50 days after you sign your loan documents, you might want to make a repayment earlier.
-That’s because interest starts adding up right away.
-If it’s an option, sign up for automatic repayments to avoid the late fee.
+While your first repayment isn’t due until 50 days after you sign your loan documents, we recommend making a repayment as soon as you can since interest starts accruing immediately.
+If it’s an option, sign up for automatic repayments to avoid a late fee.

 If you have any questions about your account, reach out to customer service by calling 800-975-4722 or through the live-chat feature on its website.

-You can find out how it compares to other providers by reading our guide to personal loans.
+You can find out how HSBC compares to other providers by reading our guide to personal loans.